dszv/Lagrange/README.md

 # Vacua

-Personal blog for physics posts using the Lagrange theme.
+A personal blog about physics notes using the Lagrange theme.

 # Lagrange